GlasgowEmbedded/glasgow/docs/manual/src/use/basic.rst

 At all times, a ``--help`` argument may be appended for more details.

 .. warning::
-    Please be aware that Glasgow device will slowly fade the `FX2` LED on and off to indicate that it has been able to establish an USB connection.
+    Please be aware that Glasgow device will slowly fade the `FX2` LED on and off to indicate that it has been unable to establish a USB connection.
 This can occur if you connect the Glasgow device to your computer via a power-only USB cable.

 ``glasgow safe``